jboss-developer/jboss-eap-quickstarts/contacts-jquerymobile/README.md

 Level: Beginner
 Technologies: jQuery Mobile, jQuery, JavaScript, HTML5, REST
 Summary: The `contacts-jquerymobile` quickstart demonstrates a Java EE 7 mobile database application using HTML5, jQuery Mobile, JAX-RS, JPA, and REST.
-Target Product: JBoss EAP
+Target Product: ${product.name}
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts>

 What is it?
 -----------

-The `contact-jquerymobile` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing HTML5 based mobile web applications with Java EE 7 in Red Hat JBoss Enterprise Application Platform.
+The `contact-jquerymobile` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing HTML5 based mobile web applications with Java EE 7 in ${product.name.full}.
 This project is setup to allow you to create a basic Java EE 7 application using HTML5, jQuery Mobile, JAX-RS, CDI, EJB, JPA, and Bean Validation.
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.